 Troubleshoot Nest Detect offline

-Since Detect needs Guard to connect to the internet, check that your Guard is online and in range of your Detect.
+Since Nest Detect needs Nest Guard to connect to the internet, check that your Nest Guard is online and in range of your Nest Detect.

-Note: If Guard is offline, then your Detects will also appear as "Offline."
-Guard can still sound the alarm if any of your Detects senses activity, thanks to the Nest Weave network.
+Note: If Nest Guard is offline, then your Nest Detects will also appear as "Offline."
+Nest Guard can still sound the alarm if any of your Nest Detects senses activity, thanks to the Nest Weave network.
 But you won’t get an alert on your phone.

 If the Nest service is down, all of your Nest products will be offline.
 You may also get the message: "The Nest service can’t be reached right now" on the Nest app.